 6. Assess your relationships.

-A large aspect of knowing yourself can be found in your relationships.
+A large aspect of discovering yourself can be found in your relationships.
 When you realize you’ll never truly know anyone else until you discover yourself, the importance of knowing yourself becomes even more apparent.
 This truth especially rings true for business leaders, because if you don’t know the people on your team, then you will be lost as a leader.
 But this rule also applies to any relationship in your life.
 Almost as much as you need to know yourself, other people also need to know who you are.
 People need you—the real you.

 Now go take action and find your true self, starting today.